 1976 - July

-The fireworks were over and people were streaming to their cars, or walking home.
+The fireworks were over and people were streaming to their cars or walking home.
 The lights on the bandstand had gone out, though there were still strings of other lights still on, here and there.
 Most of the cleanup would take place the next day.
 There was no rain threatening, so no one felt like staying late to fold chairs or take down tables.

 Bobby Dalton was in no hurry to get to his car.
 The twins had come with their mother and left the same way.
 He’d been doing a last minute emergency repair on a faucet after the washer in it had disintegrated and it wouldn’t stop running, and he’d come to the celebration straight from that, in his car.
 He was walking slowly through the semi-dark when he saw the woman he’d been thinking about earlier in the evening.

 Agatha Roberts was also in no hurry to start the walk home.
 She had picked up her chair and moved it out from under the trees so she could watch the fireworks.
-She'd always loved fireworks.
+She’d always loved fireworks.
 They were like castles in the sky when she was a little girl, and had fired her imagination back then.
 They still did.
 They were so bright and cheerful and beautiful.
 And so temporary.
 She always felt a little let down when they ended.
-While she didn't think about it consciously, the fireworks were a metaphor of the dreams she'd had as a teenager.
-There had been a few bright moments in her life, like bursting sprays of electric color, but they had faded, to leave only drifting smoke on the wind.
+While she didn’t think about it consciously, the fireworks were a metaphor of the dreams she’d had as a teenager.
+There had been a few bright moments in her life, like bursting sprays of electric color, but they had faded, leaving only drifting smoke on the wind.
 She sat now, alone, still staring at the sky, her mind elsewhere.

-And so, she always picked up her chair and moved, to where she could enjoy the sights without having to listen to what would otherwise ruin the show.
+And so, she always picked up her chair and moved to where she could enjoy the sights without having to listen to what would otherwise ruin the show.
 On this particular night, she had settled in beside a blanket, upon which a man and his wife sat, with their three children.
 The children had danced and shouted, awed by the huge balls of light in the sky, exclaiming that this one was the best, then saying the same thing again when the next burst took place.
 Husband and wife simply sat, staring upwards, holding hands.

 “Good evening.”
 The deep voice startled her out of her reverie and she looked over to see who had spoken in the dark.
 She tensed instantly.